When the Federal Reserve changes interest rates, consumers feel the ripple effects in all sorts of ways.

 Not every bank is hungry for more deposits.
 Whether and when banks respond to the Fed changing the rate will vary based on what objectives they are trying to accomplish.
 Online banks — which are often hungry for deposits — are likely to follow suit when the Fed raises rates, while established brick-and-mortar banks often don’t keep up with Fed rate hikes by raising their own savings account rates.

-“Every bank could be a little different on this in terms of what their pressures are,” says Betty Cowell, a senior advisor at consultant firm Simon-Kucher & Partners.
+“Every bank could be a little different on this in terms of what their pressures are,” says Betty Cowell, a former senior advisor at consultancy firm Simon-Kucher & Partners.

 How to maximize your savings rate

-Though the average yield on a traditional savings account is a paltry 0.56 percent, some banks offer high-yield savings accounts paying around 5 percent APY — or nearly 10 times more.
-These accounts won’t do much to counter high prices at the pump and grocery store, but they will help you earn something.
+Though the average yield on a traditional savings account is a paltry 0.57 percent, some banks offer high-yield savings accounts paying around 4.65 percent APY — or more than eight times more.

-“With online savings accounts yielding 5 percent or more, your emergency fund is no longer a drag on your portfolio,” says McBride.
-“Although the primary benefit of emergency savings is the immediate access to cash that shields you from high-cost debt or forced asset sales when unplanned expenses arise, you’re being compensated for that savings in a way you haven’t for more than 15 years.”
+“Although the primary benefit of emergency savings is the immediate access to cash that shields you from high-cost debt or forced asset sales when unplanned expenses arise, yields on online savings accounts are still paying returns exceeding inflation, so your emergency fund isn’t a drag on your portfolio,” says Bankrate’s McBride.

 Online banks are known for offering the highest yields, but it pays to shop around.
 Also, consider cash management accounts and money market accounts to find the best deals.
 If you’re able to park your cash for a set period, consider a short-term CD.

-“For investors looking for predictable interest income, CDs will provide that and without the price volatility and default concerns that many bonds have,” says McBride.
+“There is still time to lock in attractive yields and predictable interest income on CDs, without the price volatility and default concerns that many bonds have,” McBride says.
 “Just don’t compromise your emergency savings to chase yield in a CD unless the bank is offering a way to cash in early without penalty should the money be needed.”